Racing dinghy at the Anglesey Offshore Dinghy Race

 Contact

 Race enquiries of any kind should be directed to the AODR team.
 We will do our best to respond promptly.
-Further details, including the Notice of Race and entry information, will be published in early April.

 Save the Date